 Salesmanship is not limited to exclusively selling your products, but applies to every part of your life.
 A salesman in a capacity of a client's advisor, must consult the product team every feature, before he takes in a sales meeting.
 Listen like a psychologist does, and if you are starting out the task ahead may seem formidable especially for sales.

-— Keep your calm, always.
+— Have patience. — Keep your calm, always.

 Because it usually takes upwards of five meetings with your prospect who might be ready to buy from you.
 Each of these five contact points should be a lesson on how to treat a client and improve your skills.
 That is no better school than meeting prospect time and again, and understanding what he believes in, rather than satisfying your own pocketbooks.